-reported a number of additional allegations of sexual abuse to the Office of Child and Youth Protection.
-First, in October 2004, reported that she had spoken by phone to a man who worked part time at St. Clement during high school.
+An employee at St. Clement reported a number of additional allegations of sexual abuse to the Office of Child and Youth Protection.
+First, in October 2004, the employee reported that she had spoken by phone to a man who worked part time at St. Clement during high school.
 The man identified by name another boy who had confided in him that "Girard made him uncomfortable."
-The former employee told that he was "certain that Steve was messing around with him."
+The former employee told the current employee that he was "certain that Steve was messing around with him."
 There is no indication that anyone ever followed up with the caller or the individual he identified.

-Second, in December 2006, reported that the deacon at St. Clement had received two phone calls from a law firm that purported to be representing a number of families alleging sexual abuse at St. Clement in 1991.
-In addition to the alleged victim who had come forward in 2004, the caller identified three additional families. reported to that she had found the files for the children of two of the three families identified by the caller.
+Second, in December 2006, the employee reported that the deacon at St. Clement had received two phone calls from a law firm that purported to be representing a number of families alleging sexual abuse at St. Clement in 1991.
+In addition to the alleged victim who had come forward in 2004, the caller identified three additional families.
+The employee reported to that she had found the files for the children of two of the three families identified by the caller.
 There is no indication that anyone ever followed up with any of the individuals identified.
 Office of the Attorney General investigators interviewed members of two of the families, who denied that anything sexually inappropriate took place with Girard.
 They also confirmed that they were never contacted by the Archdiocese in 2006.

 On February 23, 2004, the Archdiocese launched an investigation into Girard.
-In August 2004, Off.
-B confirmed in writing that the preliminary investigation had been completed and that Cardinal Keeler had determined that a referral to the Congregation for Doctrine of the Faith
+In August 2004, Off B. confirmed in writing that the preliminary investigation had been completed and that Cardinal Keeler had determined that a referral to the Congregation for Doctrine of the Faith